serverless/blog/posts/2017-03-02-advanced-plugin-development-extending-the-core-lifecycle.md

 -> myplugin:analysis:evalBandwidth
 ```

-A further advanced usage could be a combination of user command lifecycles and internal lifecycles.
+A further advanced use case could be a combination of user command lifecycles and internal lifecycles.
 Your plugin
-could offer additional commands that are accessible by the user and that also can be invoked within your internal
+could offer additional commands that are accessible by the user and can also be invoked within your internal
 hook chain.
-There are no limit what you can do there.
+There are no limits to what you can do there.

-### Prevent invocation from the outside (user)
+## Prevent Invocation from the Outside (User)

 Serverless will show all defined commands in its help output and every shown command normally can also be executed.
 For our internal hook lifecycle both of these behaviors are issues, so we have to add a workaround - Serverless does
-not allow commands to be not exposed nor does it allow to hide commands from the help output.
+not allow commands to not be exposed nor does it allow you to hide commands from the help output.

 We add a small description to our data command that will be shown on the help screen and a validate lifecycle event that
-we will use to check if the invocation has been done from our hook implementation:
+we'll use to check if the invocation has been done from our hook implementation:
 ```js
         ...
         commands: {